 1. Complete the Online Application.
 Upon completion, print the Application Summary Sheet and keep for your records.

-2. If you cannot upload a copy of your unofficial transcripts to the online application please fax or email them to our office no later than May 3, 2013.
+2. If you cannot upload a copy of your unofficial transcripts to the online application, please email them to our office no later than March 10, 2017.

 The following information is requested in the online application: